rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 The service records are located in the following directory: `src/main/java/chocan/db/services.txt`                           Under file name services.txt

 ### 7. Viewing Member Reports
-The member reports can are located in the following directory: `src/main/java/chocan/report/manager`
+The member reports can are located in the following directory: `src/main/java/chocan/report/member` The file will be saved as name_date.txt

 ### 8. Viewing Provider Reports
-The provider reports are located in the following directory: `src/main/java/chocan/report` Under the file name
+The provider reports are located in the following directory: `src/main/java/chocan/report/provider` Under the file name

 ### 9. Viewing Manager Reports